whysendmemailanyway/fungeon-bot/Readme.md

 npm install
 ```

-Configure:
+### Configure:

-1. Create a .env file in the project directory
+1. Create a `.env` file in the project directory
-1. Define the following environment variables:
+1. Define the following environment variables in your `.env` file:
 ```
 FLIST_USERNAME=yourflistaccountnamehere
 FLIST_PASSWORD=yourflistpasswordhere